Dogru-Isim/CTFSolutions/TryHackMe/PATHs/README.md

-A part of notes that I took while going through TryHackme paths.
+A part of notes that I took while going through TryHackMe paths.